logo elektroda

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-The outer wall of the pump contains a heating element (green circuit).
-Two visible holes secured with O-rings.
-With one, urea is sucked into the pump, and with the other, urea is forced through the pump gears to the accumulator.
+The outer wall of the pump contains the heating element (green circuit).
+Two holes protected by o-rings can be seen.
+One sucks urea into the pump and the other forces the urea through the pump gears to the accumulator.

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER

-The pump body in which the motor is located.
+Pump casing in which the motor is housed.

-Pump chamber in which two gears work.
-Sealing - purple O-ring.
+Pump chamber in which the two gears operate.
+Seal - purple o-ring.

 PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER PEUGEOT BOXER III - Repair of the AdBlue tank PEUGEOT BOXER III, CITROEN JUMPER